An inexact column-and-constraint generation method to solve two-stage robust optimization problems: Details of the DRORSP

 \section{Details of the DRORSP}

-\subsection{Master-subproblem Framework}
+\subsection{Master-Subproblem Framework}

 In this section, we derive the master problem and subproblem for the DRORSP that facilitates the use of the C\&CG and i-C\&CG methods.
-In view of \eqref{prob:DRORSP}, we define the second-stage recourse function as
+In view of \eqref{prob:DRORSP}, we define the second-stage problem as

 We first reformulate the inner maximization problem in \eqref{prob:DRORSP} over $\Prob\in\calP$ as defined in \eqref{eqn:MAD_ambiguity_set}.
-As shown in \cite{Wang_et_al:2019}, this inner maximization problem is equivalent to its dual presented in Proposition \ref{prop:DRORSP_inner_max_dual_reformulation}.
+As shown in \citeec{Wang_et_al:2019ec}, this inner maximization problem is equivalent to its dual presented in Proposition \ref{prop:DRORSP_inner_max_dual_reformulation}.

 \begin{prop} The problem $\sup_{\Q\in\calP} \E_\Q[Q(\yb,\db)]$ with $\calP$ defined in \eqref{eqn:MAD_ambiguity_set} is equivalent to \end{prop} \begin{proof} First, note that $\Xi$ is compact.
 Moreover, $Q(\xb,\db)$ is a continuous function in $\db$, as well as $\phi^\text{eq}_{i}(\db) := d_i$ and $\phi^\text{ineq}_{i}(\db) := |d_i-\mu_i|$ for all $i\in I$.
-By strong duality of moment problems (see, e.g., \cite{Shapiro_et_al:2014}), the problem $\sup_{\Q\in\calP} \E_\Q[Q(\yb,\db)]$ is equivalent to \allowdisplaybreaks
+By strong duality of moment problems (see, e.g., \citeec{Shapiro_et_al:2014ec}), the problem $\sup_{\Q\in\calP} \E_\Q[Q(\yb,\db)]$ is equivalent to \allowdisplaybreaks

 From \eqref{pf_eqn:DRORSP_inner_max_dual_reformulation_1}, we have

 Since $\theta$ is unrestricted and the objective is to minimize $\theta$, this shows the equivalence between \eqref{pf_eqn:DRORSP_inner_max_dual_reformulation_1} and \eqref{prob:DRORSP_inner_max_dual}. \end{proof}